eendebakpt/oapackage/docs/generation.rst

 Calculation of D-optimal designs
 --------------------------------

-D-optimal designs can be calculated with the function \|Doptimize\|.
+D-optimal designs can be calculated with the function :py:meth:`oapackage.Doptim.Doptimize`.
 This function uses a coordinate exchange algorithm to generate designs with good properties for the :math:`D`-efficiency.